porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.code.md

 ## Accessibility

 The `<p-tabs-bar` component is detached from the content which belongs to the active tab.
-We provide the necessary `role="tab"` and  `tab-index` on the tabs inside the component.
+We provide the necessary `role="tab"`, `tab-index` and `aria-selected` on the tabs inside the component.
 To be truly accessible every tab needs a `aria-controls` attribute with a unique id.
 The top container of your content needs the `role="tabpanel"` and the attribute `aria-labelledby` which gets the same unique id as the according tab (`aria-controls`).

-If you care about accessibility and think this is too much work, have a look at the [Tabs](#/components/tabs#code) where we handle everything for you.
+If you care about accessibility without handling it yourself, have a look at the [Tabs](#/components/tabs#code) where we handle everything for you.

 <Playground>
   <template>